What firmware versions are currently hackable?

 Most people prefer to use 3d-printed jigs to enter RCM.
 These jigs are made in a way that they slide into the right joycon rail and have a piece of connected wire that then bridges pin 10 and one of the grounded pins on the Switch.
 A lot of different designs for these jigs exist, but it is important to understand, that these jigs can damage the Switch if they are made in a bad way.

 Since the wire in the jig is supposed to touch the pads inside the Switch's joycon rail, it is important to use wire that is thin, not rigid and bent/not pointy.
 Paperclips make for potentially dangerous jigs, as they are made out of a hard material, are rigid and pointy and can easily scratch off the pads inside the Switch.
 A good jig uses 32Gauge(0.2mm diameter) wire and is bent in a way that the end of the wire does not scratch the pads.
-Switch Jigs sells jigs we consider "good".
-You can also download and 3d-print your own jig and use the pictures on the website to guide you on how to bend the wire correctly.
+You can download and 3d-print your own jig and use the pictures on this website to guide you on how to bend the wire correctly.
+Premade jigs can be found on online marketplaces for cheap.

 Is there an easier way to enter RCM?